Germanunkol/trAInsported/Documentation.md

 Prints the given objects to the ingame-console (make sure it's visible by pressing 'C' in the game!)
 **Arguments:**

 - ...
-List of objects to print
+Comma-seperated list of objects to print

 **Returns:**